oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 This query will show you the files present in the specified directory, ensuring that your file has been successfully downloaded.

-### 5. Upload ONNX Files into the Database
+### 5. Load the ONNX Files into the Database

-Once the ONNX files are downloaded and verified, you can upload them into the database using DBMS_VECTOR.LOAD_ONNX_MODEL.
+Once the ONNX files are downloaded and verified, you can load them into the database using DBMS_VECTOR.LOAD_ONNX_MODEL.
 This step involves loading the models from the downloaded files and configuring them for use in Oracle ADB.

 ```sql
 BEGIN